earthsteading/Earthship/build-preparation.md

 - [ ] Existing site and proposed levels
 - [ ] Direction flow
 - [ ] Pollutant control devices

+Stormwater drainage requirements
+- [ ] 1.
+Post development surface runoff from the design must not exceed pre-development run off from the site from a prescribed year ARI storm.
+- [ ] 2.
+No run-off shall be directed from the development site to adjacent properties.
+- [ ] 3.
+Floor levels, site works and drainage system shall be designed to provide 100 – year ARI protection against inundation of buildings and any flood intolerant surfaces.
+- [ ] 4.
+Measures shall be incorporated within the site works along property boundaries to contain gutter flows.
+- [ ] 5.
+Measures shall be incorporated in all developments to ensure no stormwater borne pollutants (including litter, silt and any harmful substances) are discharged into any drainage system.
+- [ ] 6.
+Soakage systems shall be safely located, shall provide detention/retention and shall be environmentally appropriate.
+- [ ] 7.
+When a pump system is installed, the pump system failure must not result in inundation of any building or adjacent property, measures shall be incorporated to minimise the risk of failure during a storm.
+- [ ] 8.
+All drainage infrastructures within the development site shall be maintained, serviced, cleaned and sustained operational to the design requirements by the owner/management.

 ## Earthworks